namhoangg/clean-email/README.md

-## The repo mainly for personal used and learning .NET, ReactJS
+## The repo mainly for personal used and learning SpringBoot, ReactJS